ChristiCarrie/FileyFace/README.md

 **File Placement**
 1. File is unzipped from package (if necessary)
 3. Python os package is used to move file from src to destination
-4. If file already exists at that location, copy file with "(1)" appended to file name
+4. If file already exists at that location, file is left in the Downloads folder with a message to the user

 # Demo
 --video here--